SamuelSwartzberg/flashcardifying_text_temp/phil.md

 After extraordinary research, eventually a paradigm shift happens.
 After a new paradigm is adopted, it is institutionalized and thus the revolutionary process of how it was adopted is defanged/obscured.
 (Kuhn)

+### verificationism

+⟮c+;Verificationism⟯ ≈ ⟮c+;Verification Principle⟯ ≈ ⟮c+;Verfiability criterion of meaning⟯
+⟮c+;Logical empiricism⟯ = ⟮c+;Logical positivism⟯
+Logical positivism/empiricism was a movement popular in the early-mid 20th century made up in part by the berlin circle and vienna circle
+The Vienna Circle of Logical Empiricism/Positivism was a group of philosophers, scientists, and mathemtaticians who met regularly at the university of vienna from 1924 to 1936, and was chaired by Moritz Schlick.
+The main position of logical positivism/empiricism is the verfication priciple.
+The »verification principle« = »verficationism« claims the only meaningful statements are those that are empirically verifiable or truths of logic.
+Everything else is meaningless.

+#### falsificationism

+Karl Popper introduced ＿falsificationism＿ to replace ＿verificationism＿.
+Falsifiablity is the ability of something to be contradicted by evidence

 ## logic

 ### terms